Panda-Cores/PandaZero/README.md

 A RISC-V processor, destined to become a microcontroller!

 Quick overview:
-* RV32I ISA (Missing instructions: FENCE, ECALL, EBREAK)
+* RV32I ISA
-* 5 Stage Pipeline (IF, ID, EX, MEM, WB)
+* 5 Stage Pipeline
-* Pipeline hazard detection & mitigation in hardware
+* Pipeline hazard detection & mitigation by HW via pipeline stalls
 * Core connected to wishbone bus
 * Debug module (not consistent with RV spec for debug modules, but supports extensive testing)

 Upcoming features/improvements (in order of priority):
-* Remaining instructions (FENCE, ECALL, EBREAK)
 * L1 Instruction and data cache
 * EEI
 * Exception raising on illegal instruction